royalapplications/docs/src/r2023/royalserver/general/general-configuration.md

 **Language**

-This setting allows you to change the user interface language of the Royal Server Configuration Tool (requires a restart of the Configuration Tool).
+This setting allows you to change the user interface language of the Royal Server Configuration Tool (this requires a restart of the Configuration Tool).
 Currently English, German and French are supported.
+The language in which Royal Server is logging is fixed to English at the moment.

 ## Manage Configuration